 The reason you don’t see cars rusting constantly is because they’re designed and built with this risk in mind; your car’s paint coat is meant to protect the metal body on top of looking good.
-However, a vehicle collision or shoddy garage work may result in opportunities for rust to slip past the defences.
+However, a vehicle collision or shoddy garage work may result in opportunities for rust to slip past the defenses.
 Likewise, those same rust opportunities will appear if a car isn’t properly maintained in the long-term.
 Rust damage on a car can eventually get to the point where it becomes unsafe to drive; worse still, the rust damage may lie along the underbody where it’s not seen until it’s too late.
+Here’s how to understand if and when your car insurance will help you pay for rust damage on your vehicle.

 Put simply, your car repairs should be covered if the rust damage was the by-product of an incident or an insured issue.
 Unfortunately, the same cannot be said for rust that is deemed a result of natural “wear and tear.”
 Insurance companies are avoidant to cover natural decay that results in lieu of due care and maintenance.